Edza/BubbleSort3DGame/README.md

 # BubbleSort3DGame
-A Unity learning project

-This was created together with a student as a learnign project.
+This was created together with a student as a learning project.
 Our first 3D application.

 Its kind of a game.
 You control a ball and can interact with boxes.
 When two boxes are slected they can be exchanged.
 This exchange is animated.